turingschool/second-shift/aws1/lessons/3_eb_rails.md

 				<li>This is what your environment properties should look like (with your own values). <b>The order does not matter</b>.
 If everything looks right, click Save.</li>
 				<img style="width: 80%" src="{{ site.url }}/assets/images/envprops.png" alt="EB environment properties screenshot">
 			</ul>
 			<p>Next, click "Modify" under the <b>Security</b> configurations box.
-Choose a keypair from the dropdown (make sure this is a keypair that you have access to!), then save.</p>
+Choose a keypair from the dropdown (make sure this is a keypair that you have access to!), then save.
+You do not need to put anything for service role or IAM instance profile.</p>
 			<img class="screenshot" src="{{ site.url }}/assets/images/ebmodifysecurity.png" alt="Screen shot for modifying ssh key">
 			<p>The rest of the settings are beyond the scope of this exercise.
 It may be tempting to click on the Database setting, but we'll skip this for now, as we want our database to be separated from our Beanstalk environment.
 This is best practice so that your data is preserved even if you delete your app's environment.</p>
 			<p>Click on the blue <b>Create app</b> button at the bottom.</p>